 Last time I checked, you pay me a salary in exchange for my time, not my soul.

 But so many organizations see it this way.
 And while it’s something I do believe is (slowly) changing, the evolution needs to continue.
 And at a much faster rate.

-But that isn’t realistic.
-There’s too much out there now to be interested in, there’s too much that’s now accessible.
 Having this narrow view is costing employers very talented, entrepreneurial, hard-working employees.